 9.What Should I Do If I Experience Severe Irritation From A Skin Care Medication?

-If you experience severe irritation from a skin care medication, stop using it immediately.
+If you experience severe irritation from a skin care medication, stop using it.
+Discontinue immediately.
 Contact your healthcare provider for advice.
 They may adjust your treatment or suggest soothing skincare products.

 10.Are There Specific Skin Care Medications To Avoid During Pregnancy?

-Yes, you should avoid certain skin care medications during pregnancy, including retinoids and some acne treatments.
+Yes, you should avoid certain skin care medications during pregnancy.
+This includes retinoids and some acne treatments.
 These can harm the developing baby.
 Always check with your doctor before using any skincare medication while pregnant.